iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/other.rst

 Hydrogen Production
 -------------------

-See :numref:`tab-hydtech` for a list of gaseous fuel production technologies in MESSAGE.
+A number of hydrogen production options are represented in MESSAGE.
+These include gasification processes for coal and biomass, steam methane reforming from natural gas and hydrogen electrolysis.
+The fossil fuel and biomass based options can be combined with CCS to reduce carbon emissions. :numref:`tab-hydtech` provides a full list of hydrogen production technologies.

 .. _tab-hydtech:
 .. table:: Hydrogen production technologies in MESSAGE by energy source.